erasuremyyours/language-suggester/README.md

 ## Description

-_This CV&Portolio was created for the **Epicodus Coding** Bootcamp and is meant to represent the work, education and interests of its creator in a simple HTML format, with an attached image, and an aesthetically pleasing CSS design which works off Bootstrap resources._
+_This Programming Language was created for the **Epicodus Coding** Bootcamp and is meant to help the User choose between three programming languages (C*, React, and Javascript) based on the information entered (years spent coding, desired company size, and type of work), and an aesthetically pleasing CSS design which works off Bootstrap resources._

 ## Setup/Installation Requirements